Cordobes1974/Cordobes1974/README.md

 - 👋 Hi, I’m @Cordobes1974; from Argentina.
 - 👀 I’m interested in Learn to code and Data Science.
 - 🌱 I’m currently learning Data Science and Data Analist.
-I Leraned Programing in Python, HTML, CSS and Javascript.
+I Learned Programing in Python, HTML, CSS and Javascript.
 - 💞️ I’m looking to collaborate on proyects.
 - 📫 How to reach me: rcasassigloxxi@gmail.com